coltonbooth/CoreChainDB/docs/root/source/installation/api/http-client-server-api.rst

 .. http:post:: /api/v1/transactions?mode={mode}

-   This endpoint is used to send a transaction to a BigchainDB network.
+   This endpoint is used to send a transaction to a corechaindb network.
    The transaction is put in the body of the request.

    :query string mode: (Optional) One of the three supported modes to send a transaction: ``async``, ``sync``, ``commit``.
 The default is ``async``.

-   Once the posted transaction arrives at a BigchainDB node, that node will check to see if the transaction is valid.
+   Once the posted transaction arrives at a corechaindb node, that node will check to see if the transaction is valid.
    If it's invalid, the node will return an HTTP 400 (error).
    Otherwise, the node will send the transaction to Tendermint (in the same node) using the